cosmos/ibc/spec/ics-007-tendermint-client/README.md

   newClientState: ClientState,
   height: Height,
   proof: CommitmentPrefix) {
+    // check that the epoch has been incremented assert(newClientState.latestHeight.epochNumber > clientState.latestHeight.epochNumber)
     // check proof of updated client state in state at predetermined commitment prefix and key path = applyPrefix(clientState.upgradeCommitmentPrefix, clientState.upgradeKey)
     // check that the client is at a sufficient height assert(clientState.latestHeight >= height)
     // check that the client is unfrozen or frozen at a higher height assert(clientState.frozenHeight === null || clientState.frozenHeight > height)